 Dry Needling or Acupuncture?

 Acupuncture is a more traditional Eastern Style approach which is based around Qi-Energy flow and meridians.
-It uses the same needles and but the needles will be placed in such a way as to promote optimal flow.
+It uses the same needles that are placed in such a way as to promote optimal flow.

-Most of our physiotherapists follow the dry needling approach (use of needles to release tight muscles), however Allan Bourke is also a fully qualified Acupuncturist.
+Most of our physiotherapists follow the dry needling approach, however Allan Bourke is also a fully qualified Acupuncturist.